Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Introduction

-In this paper, we consider discrete simulation optimization problems with a large number of discrete decision variables and a convex objective function.
-Optimization problems with such features naturally arise in many operations research and management science applications, including queueing networks, supply chain networks, sharing economy operations, financial markets, etc.; see \cite{shaked1988stochastic}, \cite{wolff2002convexity}, \cite{altman2003discrete}, \cite{singhvi2015predicting,jian2016simulation,freund2017minimizing} for examples and discussions.
-In these applications where simulation is heavily used to evaluate system performance, the convexity of expected performance as the objective function is either theoretically proved or empirically verified.
-Even in presence of convexity, there may be a large number of decision variables that render very close objective value to the optimal, and information such as the gap between the optimal and the sub-optimal is hard to exactly know a priori.
-Our goal in this paper is to develop provably efficient simulation optimization algorithms that are guaranteed with arbitrarily high probability $1-\delta$ to find a good decision variable that renders an objective value $\epsilon$-close compared to the optimal, where $\epsilon$ is any arbitrary small user-specified precision level.
-This criterion is called \textit{$(\epsilon,\delta)$-Probability of Good Selection} ($(\epsilon,\delta)$-PGS) in the literature; see \cite{ma2017efficient} and \cite{hong2020review}.
+In this paper, we consider large-scale discrete optimization via simulation problems with a convex objective function.
+The notion of ``large-scale" refers to a large number of choices for the discrete decision variable on each dimension.
+Optimization problems with such features naturally arise in many operations research and management science applications, including queueing networks, supply chain networks, sharing economy operations, financial markets, etc.; see \cite{shaked1988stochastic}, \cite{wolff2002convexity}, \cite{altman2003discrete}, \cite{singhvi2015predicting,jian2016simulation,freund2017minimizing} for example.
+Particularly in the area of supply chain management, a significant amount of models are proved to be discrete convex: lost-sales inventory systems with positive lead time \citep{zipkin2008structure}; serial inventory systems \citep{huh2010optimal}; single-stage inventory systems with positive order lead time \citep{pang2012note}; capacitated inventory systems with remanufacturing \citep{gong2013optimal}; more applications are discussed in \citet{chen2020discrete}.
+Overall in these papers, the authors consider various decision-making settings and prove convexity for commonly used objective functions in the corresponding settings.
+In these applications, the convexity is proved, but finer structure such as strong convexity often does not hold or is very difficult to prove.
+In addition, there may be many choices of decision variables whose associated objective values are close to the optimal objective value, and the gap between optimal and sub-optimal solutions is hard to measure or estimate a priori.
+For the algorithms designed in this work, we take the view that this gap information is not available and the algorithms are designed to work for arbitrarily small unknown gap.

-The major methodology in algorithm design in this paper can be classified as stochastic localization methods, in the sense that we ‘localize’ potential good solutions in a subset and adaptively shrink the subset at each step. \citet{zhang2020discrete} also considered the problem of discrete convex simulation optimization, but their methodology is based on gradient-based search in the discrete decision space, so no decision variable is screened out during the optimization procedure.
-Different from both the stochastic localization methods in this paper and the gradient-based search methods in \cite{zhang2020discrete}, in the simulation optimization literature, the method of metamodeling has also been used to exploit the structure of objective function so that not all decision variables are needed; see \cite{ankenman2010stochastic}, \cite{sun2014balancing}, \cite{barton2015tutorial}, \cite{kleijnen2017regression}, \cite{salemi2019gaussian} and references within.
-We describe our contributions as follows.